Baklava is a classic Greek syrupy dessert made with layers of crispy phyllo and lots of nuts!

 - Using a sharp knife, carefully score the baklava making 3 cuts lengthwise, and then creating a type of herringbone pattern alongside these cuts.
 This is not an exact science and in fact, the only thing you really need to know is that the vents you will create by scoring the phyllo will help it to bake properly.
 They will also be your guides when it comes to cutting out serving pieces.

 - After you have scored your phyllo dough, sprinkle it with about a tablespoon of water using your fingertips, this will prevent the pastry from curling.
-Place in the top rack of an oven set at 350 degrees Farenheit (177 degrees Celsius).
+Place in the middle rack of an oven set at 350 degrees Farenheit (177 degrees Celsius).
 Bake for approximately 30-40 minutes, or until top is golden brown.

 - Remove from oven, and while your baklava is still hot, pour on the cooled syrup.
 Pour the syrup evenly over all parts of the baklava.